UAE Property Market Trends 2025: Growth, Risks & Opportunities

 Significant Increase in Overall Transactions

-Total real estate transactions reached record levels, ranging from approximately 169,000 to 180,900 according to various reports.
-This represents a substantial increase of over 36-42% compared to the transaction volume in 2023, which exceeded AED 300 billion and marked a 15% rise from the previous year.
-This remarkable growth underscores strong investor confidence and robust demand from both end-users and investors.
+Several reports say that the total number of real estate transactions hit all-time highs, ranging from about 169,000 to 180,900.
+This indicates a significant growth of more than 36-42% relative to the transaction volume in 2023, which surpassed AED 300 billion and reflected a 15% increase from the prior year.
+This significant growth highlights the solid confidence of investors and the strong demand from both end-users and investors.

 Substantial Property Price Appreciation